Slip and Fall

 Answer: Depending on the facts of your case, it will be determined whether you can recover damages from a store or not.

 Answer: Types of damages that can be claimed for a slip and fall include:

 - • Loss of a loved one

-Question: How long will the slip and fall settlements take?
+Question: How long do slip and fall claims take to resolve?